freakygithub/civ4bull-sdk/README.md

 Setup directions can be found on this thread: https://forums.civfanatics.com/threads/the-easiest-way-to-compile-a-new-dll.608137/

 # Custom Combat
+- Gives the player more options to customize the game how they think it should be
+- Built on top of BUG+BULL and compatible with BAT so you don't miss out on their features, and can add it to your own BULL-based mod

+## Installation
 - Install BUG+BULL
 - Download the code repo as a zip file - https://github.com/freakygithub/civ4bull-sdk/tree/civ4-custom-combat-master
 - Backup the things from these next steps as you go... just in case